April 1, 2007

-The Hay-Zama complex receives international recognition through its designation as a Wetland of International Importance under the Ramsar Convention.
+On May 24, the Hay-Zama complex receives international recognition through its designation as a Wetland of International Importance under the Ramsar Convention.
 The term originated in 1971 from the Ramsar Iran Convention on Wetlands of International Importance especially as Waterfowl Habitat.
 The Convention’s mission is the conservation and wise use of wetlands by national action and international cooperation as a means of achieving sustainable development throughout the world.

-The provincial Health Minister notes that conservationists are calling for a shutdown of the oil industry in the Rainbow-Zama Lake oilfield, “belatedly recognized as a primary staging route for migratory ducks and geese.”
+In October, the provincial Health Minister notes that conservationists are calling for a shutdown of the oil industry in the Rainbow-Zama Lake oilfield, “belatedly recognized as a primary staging route for migratory ducks and geese.”
 He states that the increasing wave of concern for pollution has seen more fiction than fact presented through the news media, which tends to sensationalize issues.
 He contends that Alberta’s record in pollution control and environmental conservation is second to none in North America.

-The Alberta Oil and Gas Conservation Board issues Interim Directive ID69-3.
+On July 3, the Alberta Oil and Gas Conservation Board issues Interim Directive ID69-3.
 The ID acknowledges the importance of the Zama Lake complex and draws up special requirements for the drilling and production of wells in this area “in order to accommodate the search for oil and gas in this area and to ensure the breeding ground and staging area would not be endangered.”